Skip to main content

 3. Loosen thumb screws and flip cover up.

-4. Insert manual focus tool into lens nut and loosen lens.
+4. Insert manual focus gauge into lens nut and loosen lens.

 6. Raise the table.